 - Have a cumulative GPA of at least 2.75.

-- Students and their supervising mentor must complete the Undergraduate Internship Application.
-Once this is turned in to and approved by the Undergraduate Director, students should request an override in order to register for FRSC 493.
+Students and their supervising mentor must complete the Undergraduate Internship Application.
+Once this is turned in to and approved by the Undergraduate Director, she will request an override on the student's behalf in order for the student to register for FRSC 493.

 Interns earn academic credit through completion of the following requirements: